aaronwht/ec2-ssl/README.md

 # EC2 SSL

-## Run a secure website from a free-tier eligeble AWS EC2 instance
+## Serve a secure website from a free-tier eligible AWS EC2 instance
 [Video Tutorial](https://youtu.be/joEJZ2Xx8-A)

 ## Install nvm and certbot